etran04/FollowMeAudio/README.md

 Great question.
 When a user clicks on "Pair beacon" they are taken to a list of all available speakers on the network.
 When they click on the speaker, the app takes the speaker's name and stores it in a temporary dictionary of speaker names to a beacon item.

+**Q. I got error "Undefined symbols for architecture x86_64".
+How do I fix it?

+This error occurs because you're trying to run the application on the XCode simulator.
+The Harman SDK does not support use of the simulator, it must be ran directly on a phone.

 ##TO DO LIST
 - Implement Levenberg-Marquardt to smooth out RSSI values for volume control based on actual distance
 - Include conditional check for which device it is, and adjust the volume accordingly.
 (Some devices play louder at the same base volume)